Natural gas in Romania: Production

+Future developments

+Austria's Petrom and Romania are looking to develop the Neptun Deep gas field in the Black Sea at a cost of €4bn.
+The field has a potential of 10bn cubic metres per year as of 2027 but was held up in 2023 because of Austria's refusal to agree Romania's entry into the Schengen Area causing ill will between Romania and Austria.
+According to the Romanian Minister of Energy, Sebastian Burduja, given recent developments, Romania has the opportunity to become the largest gas producer in Europe.

 Storage

 Romania has eight underground storage facilities with a combined capacity of 3 billion cubic meters (106 bcft).
 Of the eight, six are operated by Romgaz and two are operated by Depomureș and Amgaz.
 The Romgaz underground storage facilities have a combined capacity of 2.76 bcm (98 bcft).
-The storage facilities are located in Sărmășel and Cetatea de Baltă in Transylvania and in Bilciurești, Bălăceanca, Urziceni and Ghercești in Southern Romania.
+The storage facilities are located in Sărmășel and Cetatea de Baltă in Transylvania and in Bilciurești, Bălăceanca, Urziceni, and Ghercești in Southern Romania.
 The largest of the six storages is the Bilciurești facility located 40 km North – North – West of Bucharest having a storage capacity of 1.3 bcm (46 bcft) in one cycle and it is located at a depth of 2000 m.

 Romgaz also has plans to increase the capacity of its underground storage facilities to around 4 bcm (142 bcft) by 2013.
 The company also signed a memorandum with Russian company Gazprom for the development of ten underground storage facilities with a maximum capacity of 5 billion cubic meters (177 bcft) of which 2 bcm (71 bcft) will be at the Roman-Mărgineni facility located in Bacău County.
 Other companies interested are GDF Suez who wants to develop an underground storage facility with a capacity of 0.5 billion cubic meters (18 bcft) and EGL Power who wants to develop an underground storage facility with a capacity of 0.3 billion cubic meters (11 bcft).